 - Discworld Wizards occasionally duel, but due to the nature of magic on the disc, it is discouraged, as "There are still places where nothing grows" due to wizard duels, and the whole thing with the Dungeon Dimensions.
 There's a general analogy of "magic-as-nuclear-weaponry", with talk of standoffs, "First Use of magic", and mutually-assured destruction - "It's hard to tell which greasy smudge was the winner".

 - In Sourcery, the Sourcerer Coin walks into the great hall and challenges the most powerful wizard to a duel.
 Even at this point in the series when Klingon Promotion is common, they use mundane traps rather than magic because of the enormous quantity of defensive spells they all have.
-But because Coin is about ten they find the challenge amusing, and one of the wizards eventually decides to demonstrate some magic, casting a very difficult but useless spell that creates a tiny garden in the palm of his hand.
+But because Coin is about ten they find the challenge amusing, and one of the wizards eventually decides to demonstrate some magic, casting a very difficult but harmless spell that creates a tiny garden in the palm of his hand.
 Coin asks why it isn't bigger, enlarges the garden so they all fit inside, dismisses it, and then obliterates his opponent instantly.

-- Not actually a fight, but Ged's attempt to outdo a schoolyard rival with flashy demonstrations of magic led to tragedy in A Wizard Of Earthsea.
+- Not actually a fight, but Ged's attempt to outdo a schoolyard rival with flashy demonstrations of magic led to tragedy in A Wizard of Earthsea.

 - The Dresden Files has institutionalized this, in which one of the acceptable forms for a formal duel is a contest of "energy", meaning solely magic.
 Harry though tends to do various other interesting/crazy/insane things to win fights.
 In the first book Storm Front Harry's greater strength and experience gave him an advantage he needed to make up for fighting on Shadowman's home turf.
 The only formal magical duel he's been in was in Changes in which he fought the ancient vampire Arianna Ortega.
 She was put at a significant disadvantage by this, because as a vampire she was unaccustomed to purely magical combat.